fachat/MicroPET/tests/README.md

 This are (will be) small routines that can be used from the machine language monitor to fill / exchange data from other banks.

+## ROM tests

+### readflash

+Reads the flash memory from BASIC

+### romtest

+- romtest01(a).a65: This test program fills bank 1 continuously with an increasing value.
+This can be used to check the hires mode.
+The output o f its build has to be copied into the top 4k of the ROM to boot/run
+- romtest02(a).a65: This test program copies an 8k character ROM image from start of the ROM to start of bank 7, where the video code takes its character information.
+Then fills the character screen, and continuously increase the value in the character screen at $008000.
+This tests the c haracter display output.
+The output of its build has to be copied into the top 4k of the ROM to boot/run